5 Professional Standards and University Procedures

 Tarleton State University does not discriminate against any qualified individual with a disability because of the disability of that individual in such matters as job application procedures; hiring, advancement or discharge practices; compensation; job training; or other terms, conditions, and privileges of employment.

 Individuals with disabilities may request reasonable accommodations when accepting positions within the University or during employment.
-If you have questions, contact the Director of Human Resources located in room 107 of the Administration Annex.
+If you have questions, contact the Director of Employee Services located in room 107 of the Administration Annex.
 The phone number is 254-968-9128 or the ADA Compliance Office at 254-968-9323.
 (System Regulation 33.02.02 Compliance with the Employment Provisions of the Americans with Disabilities Act and Tarleton Rule 33.02.02.T1, Reasonable Workplace Accommodation).

 In order to establish an educational and work environment that is conducive to the personal and professional development of each member of the university community, Tarleton State University shall be free from all forms of sexual discrimination and harassment.